-And, if you develop COVID-19 symptoms (even if you're vaccinated) you'll need to put that mask back on and get tested.
+And, if you develop COVID-19 symptoms you'll need to put that mask back on and get tested.
+If you’re positive you’ll need to stay home and isolate yourself from others for at least 10 days or until you test negative.

 In early April, the CDC updated its travel guidelines, saying fully vaccinated people can travel within the US at low risk to themselves.
 And don’t need to be tested or quarantined afterward as long as they take precautions while traveling.
 Think: wearing a mask, avoiding crowds, washing their hands.